This article is part of a paid series that I’m writing as a brand ambassador for Michelin Guides.

 What we didn’t like about the cruise excursion:

 With a price of $259 each, tickets to the museum and the funicular should have been included.
 And a shorter, less elaborate lunch would have allowed more time to explore, especially considering the fine meals we were experiencing on board Silver Spirit.
 However the change in time was not Silversea’s fault.
 It was just our bad luck.

 Want to see more details about our Silver Spirit Atlantic Crossing?
-Check out our entire Silver Sea experience week by week!
+Check out our entire Silver Sea experience!

 Disclosure: Michelin Guides has paid me to write this article as part of my Michelin Ambassador duties.
 And Silversea provided a portion of the fee for the Silver Shore Collection cruise excursion to Montserrat.